 How Are Bankruptcy and Foreclosure Related?

 Bankruptcy and foreclosure are often spoken about jointly for several reasons.
 Both afflict people on the down and out, people recently laid off or those overburdened with financial debt.
-Bankruptcy and foreclosure may also be discussed as one in the same because filing for bankruptcy, in some situations, may save a homeowner’s house.
+Bankruptcy and foreclosure may also be discussed as one and the same because filing for bankruptcy, in some situations, may save a homeowner’s house.

 The court issues an order called the automatic stay when an individual files for Chapter 13 or Chapter 7 bankruptcy, and foreclosure litigation stops while the bankruptcy is pending.
 If, however, the bank has already given a notice of default before a homeowner files bankruptcy, then the lender could ask the court for permission to go on with the foreclosure sale before the three months.